WFFF-TV: History

 On January 24, 2006, The WB and UPN announced the two networks would cease broadcasting and merge.
 The new combined service would be called The CW.
 The letters would represent the first initials of corporate parents CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 Until The CW's launch on September 18, it was unknown if there would be an affiliate in Burlington and Plattsburgh.
 Just before the launch date, it was announced The CW would air on WFFF-TV on a delayed basis at 10 p.m. as did programming from The WB.
 Before it was officially confirmed it would be a secondary CW affiliate, there was a possibility new television station WCWF (now WYCI) in Saranac Lake, New York would become affiliated with the network.

-As was the case with the previous network, The CW would also be available on cable the area through affiliate WPIX from New York City.
+As was the case with the previous network, The CW would also be available on cable in the area through affiliate WPIX from New York City.
 It was unlikely Class A UPN affiliate WGMU-CA would have been affiliated with The CW, since network officials were on record as preferring the "stronger" WB and UPN affiliates and, despite secondary status, WFFF-TV was by far the stronger station with its full-powered signal.
-(WGMU-CA would subsequently join MyNetworkTV, a programming service owned by Fox.)
+WGMU-CA would subsequently join MyNetworkTV, a programming service owned by Fox.

 On September 27, 2007, WFFF-TV moved The CW to its second digital subchannel.
 For Comcast viewers in Vermont, WFFF-DT2 immediately replaced WPIX.
-The subchannel was initially going to carry the branding The CW 20 after its channel location on Comcast in Burlington.
-At its launch, the station branded itself as The CW Burlington.
+The subchannel was initially going to carry the branding "The CW 20" after its channel location on Comcast in Burlington.
+At its launch, the station branded itself as "The CW Burlington".

 It was not until December 31, 2008, when Charter systems in New York State added the channel.
 It was not available on cable in Canada or some providers' basic tiers within its home market such as Saranac Lake where Time Warner Cable offered WPIX instead.
 Smith Media agreed to sell WFFF-TV (and thus WFFF-DT2) to the Nexstar Broadcasting Group on November 5, 2012.
 The sale was finalized on March 1, 2013.